-- o Make roster adjustments as necessary - o Review packing list with Scouts and prepare unit equipment - o Collect all BSA Annual Health and Medical Records and NCAC Health Advisory - o Review Merit Badge selection and schedules with Scouts - o Bowman and Marriott Units: Keep an eye out for camp communication regarding Patrol breakdowns - o Lenhok'sin Units: Keep an eye out for camp communication regarding Crew Trek Itineraries
+- o Make roster adjustments and finalize as necessary - Print out a copy of your Unit Roster w/ Scouting America ID Numbers to verify current registration.
+This will also be reviewed upon your arrival at camp. - Collect all Scouting America Annual Health and Medical Records and NCAC Health Advisory (two copies recommended) - o Review packing list with Scouts and prepare unit equipment - Review Merit Badge selection and schedules with Scouts - o Bowman and Marriott Units: Keep an eye out for camp communication regarding Patrol breakdowns - o Lenhok'sin Units: Keep an eye out for camp communication regarding Crew Trek Itineraries